exyi/diplomka/diplomka/text/1-intro-0.md

 Today, with the availability of about 17 000 nucleic acid structures, we are in a better position to properly describe even the rarer basepair kinds.

 If we analyze the entire PDB database with one of the available basepair assignment programs (FR3D, @sec:software-FR3D), we can see that Watson-Crick pairs dominate all other basepair classes.
-However, in RNA the total cardinality of all non-canonical pairs is actually larger than the canonical ones; meaning that canonical pairs represent slightly bellow 50% of the total.
+However, in RNA the total cardinality of all non-canonical pairs is actually larger than the canonical ones; meaning that canonical pairs represent slightly below 50% of the total.
 Even in DNA structures, 25% of all basepairs are non-canonical, notable biologically relevant structures are the [i-Motif](https://doi.org/10.1093/nar/gky735) and the [G-quadruplex](https://doi.org/10.1016/j.trechm.2019.07.002).
 <!-- However, it must be noted that the PDB is heavily biased towards _interesting_ structures -->